-This talk is a local response to a recent Radio 4 documentary called Estate Music, which explored the role that council estates play in shaping British music culture with a focus on the London grime scene.
+This talk is a local response to themes explored in a recent Radio 4 documentary called Estate Music.

-Speakers on the panel include Winston Hazel and Amy Carter.
+Speakers on the panel include Winston Hazel, Amy Carter, and Helen Nicol.

 The talk will take place in Site Gallery's Project Space.
 The on-site cafe/bar Kollective Kitchen will be open for the evening, serving drinks only.